miquelo/resort/docs/source/component.rst

 Component catalog
 =================

-Here there are all components integrated in *resort* catalog.
+Here there are components integrated in *resort* catalog.
 Custom components can be developed and used in the same manner.
+All of them must implement :class:`Component` interface.

 .. toctree::
    :maxdepth: 1